AuroransSolis/osu-db-manager/README.md

 Anyone is more than welcome to contribute!
 If you've cloned my repo and tested it with your own databases and found an issue, open one and let me know what went wrong!
 If you think you've got a better way of doing something I've done (let's face it, it's probably a better way) or another way of going about the task entirely, open a PR and I'll review it as soon as I get the chance!
+I also have a Trello board up with things that I have yet to do or am presently working on or reviewing [here](https://trello.com/b/ETQyyesX/osu-db-manager).
 I'm so thankful for your interest in my silly little pet project.

 ---